 One of your dentist’s primary goals is to help you avoid the loss of any teeth, or the need to have any teeth extracted.
 In some cases, a tooth may become so damaged or diseased that there is really no option except to have it removed.
 No matter the cause of your tooth loss, the tooth can typically be replaced with a dental implant.

 Dental implants are small titanium screws, inserted into the jawbone to function as an artificial tooth root.
 Because titanium is a biocompatible metal, your body will readily accept it, with only the most minimal change of an adverse reaction.
 In these instances, alternate materials may be used.

 The implant will heal into place, providing sturdy and durable support for an artificial replacement tooth.
 These dental prostheses can be made to look and behave just like your naturally growing teeth.
 Ultimately, dental implants can restore form and function following tooth loss.
-MOSAIC Maxillofacial Surgical Arts & Implant Centers is pleased to provide dental implant treatment in the Clearwater, FL area.
+MOSAIC Maxillofacial Surgical Arts & Implant Centers is pleased to provide dental implant placement in the Clearwater, FL area.

 How Do Dental Implants Work?

 There are three components to any dental implant:

 - First, there is the implant, which is the small titanium post that is inserted into the jawbone.

 - A connective piece, known as the abutment, helps keep the crown firmly attached to the implant itself.

 - There is also the replacement tooth, or crown, made to look just like your natural teeth.

 The implant is inserted into the jawbone through a surgical procedure.
 Then, through a process called osseointegration, it fuses with the surrounding bone.
 Once it is secured into the bone, the implant is topped with an abutment and a dental prosthesis.
 This last part of the dental restoration process will typically be completed by your normal dentist.